rgavinc/td-vs/README.md

 - ~~create second room for attacking~~
 - display money
 - better camera
-- create arrow.
-Selected and non selected variations.
-Allow for the fill to be a different levels
+- ~~create arrow.
+Selected and non selected variations.~~
+- Allow for the fill to be a different levels for direction arrow
 - create barn
 - ~~arrows that fire from towers~~
 - ~~unit death animations~~